mrjleo/ranking-models/README.md

 ```
 python train.py
 ```
-For example, in order to train a __S&R-Linear__ ranker, run the following:
+For example, in order to train an __S&R-Linear__ ranker, run the following:
 ```
 python train.py \
     ranker=select_and_rank_linear \